-- As you add more and more of the oil it should start to thicken up at this point you can pour a little faster.
+- As you add more and more of the oil, it should start to thicken.
+Once it is starting to go thick, you can pour a little faster.

-- Once you have finished adding the oil, season with salt & pepper.
+- Once you have finished adding the oil, season with salt and pepper.

-- As this is a raw egg product, I would highly be recommended not keeping this paleo mayonnaise past seven days.
-Also, make sure you place this in the fridge covered whenever you’re not using it.
+- As this is a raw egg product, I highly recommend not keeping this paleo mayonnaise past three days.
+Also, make sure you cover and place this in the fridge whenever you’re not using it.

-- If you’re not a fan of coconut, you can always try replacing it with another paleo friendly fat/oil.
+- If you’re not a fan of coconut, you can always try replacing it with another paleo-friendly fat or oil.
 A favorite variation is using bacon fat instead of the coconut oil.

 - For the best quality mayo, I would highly recommend that the eggs you use should be as fresh as possible.
 Older eggs will not work as well, and your mayo might not last as long in the fridge.

-If you have any thoughts on the paleo mayonnaise such as variations, tips, feedback or anything else you would like to let us know, then please drop us a comment below.
+If you have any thoughts on this paleo mayonnaise, such as variations, feedback, or anything else you want to mention, then please drop us a comment below.